fudanjx/pharmacy-lp/README.md

 The results page will indicate which constraints were relaxed to find a solution.

+### Best Effort ACC Coverage

+The system uses a "best effort" approach to maintain ACC-trained staff coverage on Saturdays even when full coverage is not possible:

+- When ACC constraints need to be relaxed, the system doesn't simply abandon the requirement
+- Instead, it converts them to soft constraints with penalties to maximize coverage where possible
+- The solver prioritizes assigning ACC-trained staff to as many Saturdays as possible
+- Results show clear statistics about ACC coverage, including which Saturdays (if any) don't have coverage

+This approach ensures optimal distribution of specialized staff even when constraints must be relaxed.

 ## Input Data Format

 The application expects an Excel file (`Availability.xls`) with: